“You have too much time on your hands” may be the worst possible reaction to any creative endeavor.

 The truth is this: we all are busy.
 Yet amidst our hectic schedules lie small slices of time that we can fill up however we wish.
 It is within those time slices that creativity can happen.

 Why don’t some people create anything?
 I think one reason is that just as we outsource all sorts of commercial and personal tasks these days, we also outsource creativity to professionals.
 We let the people in our digital music service entertain us with music, rather than making any ourselves.
 We read somebody else’s writing and think “I could never write like that”, so we don’t.

 But here is a powerful idea that empowers you to be creative right now: while it is important to create, it is not necessary to be any good.

 Make bad music.
 Write bad poetry.
 Dangle your modifiers.

 To those who have been told they have too much time on their hands: don’t let the skeptics bring you down.

-To those who say these words to others: stop immediately and find time in your own schedule to create something.
+To those who say “you have too much time on your hands” to others: stop immediately and find time in your own schedule to create something.

 You are not a machine put on this earth to answer emails and watch television.

 Be human.
 Create something.